 I’ve always preferred independent travel, I like to go where I want, when I want.
 Throughout my 24 months of traveling in India I have traveled both with my boyfriend, with female friends and in groups but most of the time now I travel completely solo.

+However, on that first time, sometimes when it was overwhelming, I really wished I had taken a tour.
 If it’s your first time traveling in somewhere like this and you are a solo female traveller while it’s definitely possible to travel India alone it’s a good idea to join a group tour for the first week or so as you’ll be able to enjoy it more without any stress or hassle and then, once you are more acclimatized with India and feeling more confident, you could travel onwards independently, hopefully with some new friends that you made on the tour.

 My Top Tips for Women Traveling in India: